HjorthenA/AUsenseR-Experimental-design-generator/README.md

 # Williams Design Functions for Sensory Evaluation

 Two R functions for generating balanced Williams designs for sensory or consumer product evaluation studies.
-A Williams design ensures each product appears equally often in each position, controlling for carry-over effects across participants.
+A Williams design ensures each product appears equally often in each position, balancing order and carry-over effects across participants.

 ---

 ## Functions

 ### `make_williams_products()`
 Generates a participant-level product sequence design with HTML-rendered product descriptions.
-The output is intended for use in survey tools (e.g. Qualtrics) where product names and descriptions are displayed to participants.
+The product_id values you provide should match the image filenames stored in your GitHub repository.
+The design output includes these filenames so that AUSenseR can use them to construct a direct link to the corresponding GitHub-hosted image, which is then rendered for the participant during the survey.

 ### `make_williams_blindingcodes()`
 Generates a participant-level blinding code sequence design.
-The output maps each participant to a sequence of numeric blinding codes, intended for use in lab settings where samples are coded and served blind.
+The output maps each participant to a sequence of numeric blinding codes, intended for use in studies where samples are coded and served blind.

 ---